cniblock/Cliffhanger/README.md

 CliffHanger is a new take on the popular Hangman game.

+The players aim is to guess a word with only the amount of letters in that word being known to them.

 The players incorrect guesses move the Cliffhanger stick-man closer to the edge of a cliff, with the Stickman taking an unlucky tumble if the player uses up all their attempts at guessing the word.

 There is a vast library of words the program has access to, which gives the player a real challenge in solving.
 Over 170 words!!!